mkcr-innovations/integration-app-client/client/docs/AppEventTypeDto.md

 ### NewAppEventTypeDto

-`func NewAppEventTypeDto(revision string, globalWebhookUri string, ) *AppEventTypeDto`
+`func NewAppEventTypeDto(id string, key string, name string, revision string, globalWebhookUri string, ) *AppEventTypeDto`

 NewAppEventTypeDto instantiates a new AppEventTypeDto object This constructor will assign default values to properties that have it defined,